Scenic road trip from Quebec City, Canada to the province’s Charlevoix Region – five of the best places to stop along the way.

 This article may contain affiliate links which help support the site.
 If you click an affiliate link and make a purchase then we will receive a small commission at no additional cost to you.

-Anyone visiting Québec City should try to spend at least a day driving through the idyllic Charlevoix Region.
+Anyone visiting Québec City in summer should try to spend at least a day driving through the idyllic Charlevoix Region.
 The region, which stretches alongside the St. Lawrence between Petite-Rivière-Saint-François and Tadoussac, actually sits inside a crater that was formed by the impact from a meteorite that hit 350-400 million years ago and has been named a UNESCO World Biosphere Reserve.
 It’s an all-season destination that is known for its awe-inspiring landscapes, outdoor activities and agritourism.

 The distance from Québec City to La Malbaie is approximately 150 km (94 miles) or about 2 hours of driving time.
 We didn’t get away from Québec City until close to noon so opted for fewer stops along the way in order to be sure to arrive at our hotel well in advance of our dinner reservation.